DriesCruyskens/differential-growth-rs-wasm/README.md

 ### Example

-A full example is provided in the source code's `/www` directory.
+A full example available online [here](https://differential-growth-example.vercel.app/)(and its [repo](https://github.com/DriesCruyskens/differential-growth-example)) and is provided in the source code's `/www` directory.
 Run it using:

 ```js